-Denver teachers prepare to strike amid pay dispute
+Denver teachers prepare to strike over pay dispute

-DENVER (AP) — Denver teachers are planning to strike Monday after failed negotiations with the school district over base pay.
+DENVER (AP) — Denver teachers are planning to strike Monday for the first time in 25 years after failed negotiations with the school district over base pay.

-The Denver Classroom Teachers Association released a statement Saturday saying the district’s proposal lacks transparency and “pushes for failed incentives for some over meaningful base salary for all.”
+The teachers union and Denver Public Schools met Saturday in an attempt to reach a new contract after more than a year of negotiations, but both sides left disappointed.

-Teachers plan to picket around the city beginning Monday as the district tries to keep schools open by staffing them with administrators and substitutes.
+The Denver Classroom Teachers Association released a statement after the meeting saying the district’s proposal lacks transparency and “pushes for failed incentives for some over meaningful base salary for all.”

-The two sides disagree on pay increases and bonuses for teachers in high-poverty schools and other schools that the district considers a priority.
+“We will strike Monday for our students and for our profession, and perhaps then DPS will get the message and return to the bargaining table with a serious proposal aimed at solving the teacher turnover crisis in Denver,” said Henry Roman, president of the teachers union.

 Most Read Nation & World Stories